slamora/brackets-wiki/How-to-Hack-on-Brackets.md

 * You want to hack on the native code.
 * You want to pull the latest from the brackets repo `master` and it requires a new brackets-shell build that hasn't been released as a binary yet.
 (This is uncommon, but it can happen).

-1. Similar to the steps above, fork the [bracket-shell repo](https://github.com/adobe/brackets-shell) and `git clone` it.
+1. Similar to the steps above, fork the [brackets-shell repo](https://github.com/adobe/brackets-shell) and `git clone` it.
 2. Follow the [build instructions on the brackets-shell wiki](https://github.com/adobe/brackets-shell/wiki/Building-Brackets-Shell).